How to Share Content with Other Users in Salesforce

 Share Reports with all users in Salesforce Lightning

-On the Right side of the folder name click on the dropdown arrow and then in the options from the dropdown select the Share option.
+• On the Right side of the folder name, click on the dropdown arrow, and then in the options from the dropdown select the Share option.

 Share Salesforce Reports with other users

-Step-4: As we click on Share, a pop-up window will appear and there we have to enter the details in the required fields.
-First, in the Share With field select Users and in the Names field select the names of the users with whom you have to share this report.
+• First, in the Share With field, select Users, and in the Names field, choose the names of the users with whom you have to share this report.
 In the Access field click on View and then click on the Share button, after this click on the Save button.

 Sharing Reports with other users in Salesforce Lightning